mohammed183/re_vit/markdown/02-Claims.md

 	</tr>
 </table>

-We want to test the qualitative claim by fine tuning the pretrained models to classify images in the ImageNet dataset as the authors did and examine how the size of each pretraining dataset influences the final test accuracy.
+We want to test the qualitative claim by fine-tuning the pretrained models to classify images in the ImageNet dataset as the authors did and examine how the size of each pretraining dataset influences the final test accuracy.
 However, we cannot verify the results of the **JFT-300M** pretrained models as they are not publicly available.

 We can only test the quantitative claims for the models pretrained on **ImageNet-21k**, since the models and dataset for **JFT-300M** are not accessible to the public.
 The models pretrained on **ImageNet-1k** are available, but they use a different optimizer (SAM) than the one described in the paper.
 This means that we might get similar results, but not exactly the same as the paper.